Oroblanco: Harvest

-Prior to its release, researches planted oroblanco trees in a mild climate, a cold and humid climate, and a desert climate to analyze its production in different settings.
+Prior to its release, researchers planted oroblanco trees in a mild climate, a cold and humid climate, and a desert climate to analyze its production in different settings.
 They found that the specimens produced in the hotter climate were of a lower quality, and that those in the colder climate were excessively acidic.
 They thus determined that mild, inland climates were optimal for oroblanco growth.
 The oroblanco needs less heat than a standard grapefruit to sweeten and are harvestable sooner than other grapefruit varieties.
 Oroblancos have been cultivated in California, Florida, Israel, and Australia.
 In California, their harvest season can last from late November to March.
 In Australia, where they are grown in the temperate, subtropical, and tropical zones, harvest can last anywhere from February to December, depending on the region and how much heat is received.
 Its yield size may vary; during seasons of heavier yields, the average size of the fruit decreases.

 The tree of the oroblanco quickly grows tall and spreads outward, requiring an allowance of more than 20 feet horizontally when cultivated, and usually begins to yield fruit within five years of being planted.
 It is susceptible to citrus tristeza virus; a common symptom of CTV in oroblancos is stem-pitting, which stunts tree growth and leads to fruit of small size and low quality.
 It is also susceptible to fruit fly infestations.